theakhandpatel/portfolio/projects/chopper.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜
+This project is licensed under the MIT License.